lexicHQ/docs/freshdesk-integration.md

 Click on the New Rule button, then name your rule "Smartloop Notifications"

-In the *When an action performed by* section, make sure that Agent is selected as below:
+In the *When an action performed by* section, make sure that **Agent** radio button is selected as shown below:

 ![](./images/freshdesk-agentaction.png)